ubcchemecar/beginners-tutorial/tutorial-1.md

 ### Important Notes

 1. Files uploaded to GitHub are case sensitive, `myphoto.jpg` is not the same as `myphoto.JPG`.
-To avoid potential headaches, always use lower case for the file extensions (i.e. jpg, not JPG) and the file names `myphoto.jpg` not `Myphoto.jpg`, unless you have a good reason not to.
+To avoid potential headaches, always use lower case for the file extensions (i.e. jpg, not JPG) and the file names, i.e. `myphoto.jpg` not `Myphoto.jpg` or `Myphoto.JPG`, unless you have a good reason not to.

 2. There are a few rules and conventions for naming and organising files for websites: